Bug the Micronaut wasn’t a key member of the Guardians of the Galaxy, but he was fun to have on the team.

 Bug’s character was loosely based on the Mego Micronaut toy “Galactic Warrior.”
 Mantlo and artist Michael Golden first brought the character to life on the comic pages.

-Bug is now owned by Marvel, which is why Rocket was able to recruit him into the Guardians of the Galaxy in volume 2, issue #7 of their comic magazine (May 2017) when the team was experiencing some roster changes.
+Due to these artistic improvements, the comic character of Bug is now owned by Marvel.
+This is why Rocket was able to recruit him into the Guardians of the Galaxy in volume 2, issue #7 of their comic magazine (May 2017) when the team was experiencing some roster changes.

 Character rights for use in movies and television can be rather complicated.
 Currently, IDW Publishing owns the rights to the Micronauts under a license from Hasbro.